MikeCarbone/IDM222/slides/whats-next.md

 - Like you, was also taking course on JS
     - Started reading [You Don't Know JS by Kyle Simpson](https://www.amazon.com/dp/B084BNMN7T)
+- Took as many specialized courses as I could at Drexel
+- Started learning on Youtube (Brad Traversy is the best)
+- Learned what interested me on [codecademy](https://codecademy.com)

 ---